oplS17projects/2048-Game/HENRY_WALKER.md

 # Key Code Excerpts

-Here is a discussion of the most essential procedures, including a description of how they embody ideas from UMass Lowell's COMP.3010 Organization of Programming languages course.

-Five examples are shown and they are individually numbered.

 ## 1. Selectors for square object using Procedural Abstraction

 The square object we created contains an x coord, y coord and dispatch.
 To operate on this square object I created a set of selector functions to work with in the plot-squares function.

 This selector accesses the level.
 It works by cdring to the third object in the list, which is a procedure, and dispatches it with the getLevel condition, thus returning its level.
 ```